Kzoeps/zummo-fe/README.md

 # Setup

 So I've used pnpm as the package manager for this, if you have it please move on to the next step.
 If you dont first install pnpm.
-Heres the (https://pnpm.io/installation)[link].
+Heres the installation [link](https://pnpm.io/installation).

 For Mac its as easy as
 ```